Sravankumar-data/MovieratingPrediction/README.md

 ## 🎲 Dataset

-The dataset file "IMDb_Movies_India.csv" consists of thousands of movie records, each with details including:
+The dataset file `IMDb_Movies_India.csv` consists of thousands of movie records, each with details including:

 | Feature   | Description                                |
 |-----------|--------------------------------------------|